What rituals do you employ to support your progress and change?

 Rituals have a deep meaning for us, and how you use them and involve rituals in your work will be a catalyst for behavior change.

 Some rituals are a regular part of your day.
 For example, when I am putting a suit and tie on for an important meeting, I am signaling that I am different in this suit and tie.
 Therefore my behavior and feelings are different – laying out the suit, picking my tie and socks, and putting them on changes how I think and behave.

 “… people are more likely to turn to rituals when they face situations where the outcome is important and uncertain and beyond their control;

 I pound my feet strongly on the ground several times.
-I take several deep breaths, and I “shake” my body to remove any negative energies.
-I do this often before going to work, going into meetings, and at the front door before entering my house after a long day.
+I take several deep breaths and “shake” my body to remove negative energies.
+I do this often before going to work and meetings and at the front door before entering my house after a long day.

 Despite the absence of a direct causal connection between the ritual and the desired outcome, performing rituals to produce a certain result appears to be sufficient for that result to come true.
 While some rituals are unlikely to be effective – knocking on wood will not bring rain – many everyday rituals make a lot of sense and are surprisingly effective.” – Scientific America.

 Some of your rituals are purposeful and are a process you have developed to relieve stress and make sense of things.
 You may not be aware of other rituals, like autonomous actions you follow from years of doing what works.